wilsonliaows/docs/connectors/servicenow/new-record-trigger.md

 ## Input field definitions

 ### From
 This is a user-defined time that marks the earliest time that the trigger should pick up created records.
-If left blank, the trigger will only pick up records created <b>one day</b> before the recipe is first started.
+If left blank, the default time will be set to <b>one day</b> before the recipe is first started.

 The **sys_created_on** column is used to determine the time that a record is created.
 Only records with **sys_created_on** timestamp later than the time specified in **From** will be processed by the trigger.